cecat/MyHASS/index.md

 instance, a [Particle Photon](https://store.particle.io/products/photon) is about $20 and one can get ESP devices with GPIO pins (e.g., the [D1_mini](https://www.amazon.com/gp/product/B081PX9YFV/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1) for about $3 each).
-I'm building a set of these with [DS18B20 temperature sensors](https://www.amazon.com/gp/product/B012C597T0/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&psc=1) to evaluate the performance of our HVAC system throughout the home.
+I built a set of these with [DS18B20 temperature sensors](https://www.amazon.com/gp/product/B012C597T0/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&psc=1) to evaluate the performance of our HVAC system throughout the home.
 The nice waterproof sensors on 6' cables are about $2-3 each.
 You'd be tempted, though,